Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/xxxx-xx-xx-release-of-aristotle-tooltip.md

 ```
 ### Setup
 Aristotle Tooltip is exposed as a global variable, so all you need to do to add all tooltips to a particular page
-is pass in a couple of options and add `aristotleTooltip.addAristotle(options);` to your Javascript.
+is pass in a couple of options and add `aristotleTooltip(options);` to your Javascript.
 For a more comprehensive
 explanation of all the options (and Aristotle Tooltip supports configuration), our [NPM library](https://www.npmjs.com/package/@aristotle-metadata-enterprises/aristotle_tooltip)
 has a complete list of options.